andrewplummer/Sugar/CAUTION.md

   - `Object.each` was renamed as `Object.forEach` to bring it more in line with other object methods.
 Additionally it no longer allows a return value to break the loop.
 Use `Object.some` instead for this functionality.

 - Level: Major
+  - `String#each` was renamed to `String#forEach` to bring it more in line with other methods.

+- Level: Major
   - `Date#utc` is now `Date#setUTC`, and now requires explicitly passing `true` as the first argument to set the flag to true.

 - Level: Major